-In November 2009, Amis filed the instant action against GT.
-The operative first amended complaint asserts three causes of action for breach of fiduciary duty, attorney malpractice and breach of the conflict waiver.
-In support of the claims, Amis alleges GT (1) "failed [to] advise [him] of the risks involved for his personal liability under the proposed settlement agreement"; (2) "drafted, structured, and caused to be executed a settlement agreement and stipulated judgment converting the corporate obligations of [Pacific] into [Amis's] personal obligations"; and (3) breached the conflict waiver by "failing to negotiate a settlement that was contingent on Sojitz's purchase of [Pacific's] assets in an amount sufficient to fund the settlement."
+In November 2009, Amis filed this legal malpractice action against GT.
+The first amended complaint asserted three causes of action, for breach of fiduciary duty, attorney malpractice and breach of the conflict waiver.
+In support of the claims, Amis alleging GT (1) "failed to advise him of the risks involved for his personal liability under the proposed settlement agreement"; (2) "drafted, structured, and caused to be executed a settlement agreement and stipulated judgment converting the corporate obligations of Pacific into Amis's personal obligations"; and (3) breached the conflict waiver by "failing to negotiate a settlement that was contingent on Sojitz's purchase of Pacific's assets in an amount sufficient to fund the settlement."